-My wife is an avid user of Inboxdollars she uses this every day for her regular web searches and answering surveys, time permitting.
-This is a great way to get Amazon gift cards.
+My wife is an avid user of InboxDollars she uses this every day for her regular web searches and answering surveys, time permitting.
+This is a great way to earn cash and get Amazon gift cards.

 To enjoy this benefit, simply spend some time online, find relevant cash apps and sites depending on where you shop and start using them immediately.

 In addition to that, you should consider credit cards with cash back rewards where you earn points and miles when you use your card to pay for goods and services.
 Once the points accumulate, they can be redeemed for shopping or even airfare.